Ejipuh/Plantey-Garden/P- Setup go links on site.md

 00:37 -- Alright.
 Bite-sized goal: *find* the .htaccess file with cmd.

+00:54 -- Since the last update, a friendly fellow named Alex P. gave me a notification on [one of the tabs I had open](https://www.hostwinds.com/guide/creating-editing-htaccess-file/).
+(Hello, by the way.)

 ---
 Current Focus: Find the .htaccess file with command line...